Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

 \subsection{System Components and Integration}

-Besides \sysshort, several components are required to achieve the full control loop of the glider.
-This is made possible by integration with the Oceanids C2 infrastructure~\cite{harrisOceanidsC2Integrated2020} built by the UK National Oceanography Centre (NOC).
-This platform provides the necessary components to achieve real-time ingestion of vehicle information and transfer of control instructions using standardised interfaces.
-In this section, we describe the system components and how they are integrated.

-\textbf{\syslong}.
-The \sysshort system contributed in this paper implements the methodology described in Section~\ref{sec:methods} and is set up as a service deployed to on-premise computational infrastructure.
-It is capable of controlling several gliders simultaneously. \sysshort fetches the most recent current forecasts from Copernicus or the Met Office Marine Data Service daily once they are published to inform navigation planning.
+The \sysshort system implements the methodology described in Section~\ref{sec:methods} and is a service deployed to an on-premise server.
+It is capable of controlling several gliders simultaneously and fetches the most recent current forecasts daily.
+In this section, we describe the components that are required besides \sysshort to achieve the full control loop of the glider.

-\textbf{C2 Communications Backbone}.
-This open-source component~\cite{mars2025backbone} provides publish-subscribe functionality.
-It is powered by a RabbitMQ message queue.
-A variety of clients can read and write messages in a suite of standardised formats~\cite{mars2025message} via HTTP APIs that are access-controlled.
-In the remainder of this section, we indicate specific message formats from this repository using monospace font (e.g., \texttt{platform\_status}).

-\textbf{SFMC Adapter}.
-The Slocum Fleet Mission Control (SFMC) Adapter is a microservice that converts between the standardised formats of the Communications Backbone and the specific file formats required by Slocum gliders.